Posts

 Image

 Published in 2001 by Forge (Tor).
-This book has been in my to-be-read pile for a long time.
+Treason has been in my to-be-read pile for a long time.
 I was inspired to finally read it after watching the musical Hamilton on a streaming service.
 As you may know, the character of Aaron Burr plays a large part and I got to wondering exactly what happened to Burr when he went west after his term as Vice President.
-The problem, as the author point out, is that we don't really know exactly what Aaron Burr did.
+The problem, as the author points out, is that we don't really know exactly what Aaron Burr did.
 He went on trial for treason, but it was a hurried and botched trial and Burr was found not guilty.
 Nevin does a solid job of explaining what Burr might have been doing.
 Nevin goes along with the popular theory that Burr was working with the commanding general of the U.S. Army, James Wilkinson.
 In 1854, letters were discovered that showed that Wilkinson was in the pay of the government of Spain and was feeding them all sorts of information.
 Aaron Burr, 1756-1836.
-Nevin supposes that Wilkinson gave Spain false information designed to ma
+Nevin supposes that Wilkinson gave Spain false information designed ...

 HARRY POTTER and the GOBLET of FIRE (Harry Potter #4) (audiobook) by J.K.
 Rowling